james-chapmanhhlg/notes/README.md

 8. Practice good coding habits, like commenting your code, using versions control systems (like Git), and following coding standards.
 These habits will make your codes more readable and maintainable for others to work on.
 9. Continuously learn and grow as a programmer.
 Read books, blogs, articles, watch tutorials, attend conferences, etc. to expand your knowledge and skills.
  10. Most importantly, stay patient and persistent.
 Programming can be challenging, but with time, effort, practice,and learning from your mistakes, you will become a better programmer and achieve your goals.

+# 2024-02-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks."

+This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
+It reminds programmers to prioritize understanding and clarity in their initial implementation, as most software spends far more time being read and maintained than being written.
+Only after thorough analysis should one focus on optimizing specific parts that are proven to be performance-critical.